tcltk/tcl/doc/markdown/define.md

 The following definitions are also supported, but are not required in simple programs:

 [definitionnamespace]{.cmd} [kind]{.optarg} [namespaceName]{.arg}
-: This allows control over what namespace will be used by the [oo::define][define] and [oo::objdefine][objdefine] commands to look up the definition commands they use.
-When any object has a definition operation applied to it, *the class that it is an instance of* (and its superclasses and mixins) is consulted for what definition namespace to use. [oo::define][define] gets the class definition namespace, and [oo::objdefine][objdefine] gets the instance definition namespace, but both otherwise use the identical lookup operation.
+: [This allows control over what namespace will be used by the [oo::define][define] and [oo::objdefine][objdefine] commands to look up the definition commands they use.
+When any object has a definition operation applied to it, *the class that it is an instance of* (and its superclasses and mixins) is consulted for what definition namespace to use. [oo::define][define] gets the class definition namespace, and [oo::objdefine][objdefine] gets the instance definition namespace, but both otherwise use the identical lookup operation.]{version="TIP524"}

     This sets the definition namespace of kind *kind* provided by the current class to *namespaceName*.
 The *namespaceName* must refer to a currently existing namespace, or must be the empty string (to stop the current class from having such a namespace connected).
 The *kind*, if supplied, must be either **-class** (the default) or **-instance** to specify the whether the namespace for use with [oo::define][define] or [oo::objdefine][objdefine] respectively is being set.